Visit the CTO Foundation website at: http://ctofoundation.org/

-View document “The CTO Foundation: Developing Future Leaders For Tourism”
+View “The CTO Foundation: Developing Future Leaders for Tourism”

 The Foundation aims to support persons interested in pursuing studies in the area of tourism, hospitality and language training, who demonstrate high levels of academic achievement and leadership, and who express a strong interest in making a contribution to Caribbean tourism.

 A New York State Not-for-Profit Corporation named The Caribbean Tourism Organization Foundation (hereinafter The Foundation) has been established with its principal office at 80 Broad Street, New York, New York.

 Purpose: The Foundation is formed exclusively for charitable and educational purposes as defined in section 501(c)(3) of the Internal Revenue Code of 1986.
 Its mission is to develop a cadre of highly skilled tourism professionals in the Caribbean in pursuit of excellence in Caribbean tourism through scholarships, study grants and other educational assistance to Caribbean nationals of academic/career merit and financial need who demonstrate leadership qualities and are committed to the Region’s development through sustainable tourism.